joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5875890/2024/10/27/falcons-buccaneers-score-takeaways-result/

 **Lions demolish Titans 52-14 as Kalif Raymond stars with 2 scores: Takeaways**\
-`The Lions finished four points short of a new franchise record for points in a single game.
-They did it with just 225 yards of offense.`\
+`The Lions finished four points short of a franchise record for points in a single game.
+They did so on just 225 yards of offense.`\
 https://nytimes.com/athletic/5875861/2024/10/27/titans-lions-score-takeaways-results/

 **Texans WR Diggs leaves win over Colts with knee injury**\